Manage and resolve an incident

 The best way to monitor an incident's progress is through the incident Timeline.
 This displays all the changes and comments made during the lifetime of the incident.
 You can filter the timeline by Notes, Resolvers, or Updates to find specific results.

-Here we can see when our incident was created, the response and comments from Emma Rowley and Polly Jones, the change in status from Open to In Progress, and the change in ownership.
+Here we can see when our incident was created, the response and comments from Emma Rowley and Polly Jones, the change in status from Open to In Progress, and the change in incident commander.
 We can also add a note to the timeline to communicate extra information to resolvers by clicking the Add Note button.

 To learn more about working with the timeline, see Timeline.